In today's DeLonghi TrueBrew review I'll be looking at the Italian manufacturer's latest offering, and I have to admit that I'm beyond excited.

 Enter the DeLonghi TrueBrew, which offers a completely zero waste solution.
 What’s more, the TrueBrew promises versatility and high-quality results with no fuss whatsoever.
 In fact, you could argue that its one-button operation makes it even more convenient than a pod machine.

 Looking at the DeLonghi TrueBrew, there’s no doubt this is a pretty impressive coffee maker.
-The large touchscreen display appears to be remarkably intuitive, with clearly labeled icons and easy-to-digest information.
+The large touchscreen display is remarkably intuitive, with clearly labeled icons and easy-to-digest information.

 Up top there’s a low-profile bean hopper, and I can’t help but nod approvingly at the generous drip tray below.
 Overall, the TrueBrew is instantly recognizable as a DeLonghi machine; its design isn’t quite utilitarian, but it’s far from being sleek and stylish.